bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:29 AM CT, May 19</p>
+<p class="updated_time"> Latest data: 11:39 AM CT, May 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 79°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Today's high is 81°, which is 4° **warmer** than yesterday.
+Tomorrow is expected to be 17° *colder* than today.

 Currently:

-- 76°
+- 77°
-- Mostly Clear
+- Breezy and Partly Cloudy
-- 89% humidity
+- 80% humidity
-- 15 mph wind
+- 14 mph wind
-- 32% cloud cover
+- 40% cloud cover
 - 29 AQI 🟩
 - 0.38 inches of rain in the past 24 hours
-- 0.27 inches of rain expected in the next 48 hours
+- 0.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>